-Donor Retention is possibly the most important area to focus on to keep your donors, as engaging previous donors is less expensive and more effective.
-Donors will be more likely to continue donating if they are aware of what their gift is being used for.
-Therefore, you want to share the impact of their previous gifts, and how the school plans to incorporate future gifts to make improvements for its community.
-In a way, you are planting the seeds for the future for these self-identified constituents.
-You should be able to share what their gifts have helped already, what it will go towards.
+You can share information on upcoming school events, successes, failures, challenges, and discussions.
+Therefore, you want to share the impact of their previous gifts and how the school plans to incorporate future gifts to make improvements for its community.
+In a way, you're planting the seeds for the future for these self-identified constituents.
+You should be able to share what their gifts have helped already.

-You can incorporate social media to increase your school's engagement for a major fundraising event like #GivingTuesday includes sharing live video from the event or creating a Facebook event so donors can see what's happening in real time.
+You can incorporate social media to increase your school's engagement for a major fundraising event like #GivingTuesday, which includes using live video from the event or creating a branded hashtag so donors can see what's happening in real-time.

 Seventy-nine percent of fundraising emails do not personalize their "to" line with a first and last name, so you want to be sure you make your current and future donors feel more than just a number.
-And don't feel discouraged...it can take up to eighteen to twenty touchpoints to reach a customer for the first time.
+And don't feel discouraged...it can take multiple touchpoints to reach a customer for the first time.

 Reaching your fundraising goals by the end of the year shouldn't feel as overwhelming or unrealistic.
 Remember to start with building a new measurable fundraising strategy based on what you've done that has previously worked and some new approaches you're okay taking a risk on.